Overview of Alaska Mortgages

 Alaska Mortgage Taxes

-Homeowners can deduct the mortgage interest they pay (up to $1,000,000) when they file their federal income taxes.
-In some states owners can double their deductions by including mortgage interest on state income taxes as well, but as Alaska is one of seven states that does not change an income tax, that system does not apply here.
+Homeowners can deduct the mortgage interest they pay when they file their federal income taxes.
+In some states, owners can double their deductions by including mortgage interest paid on their state income taxes as well.
+But as Alaska is one of seven states that does not levy an income tax, that system does not apply here.

 In Alaska, there is also no tax charged on real estate property title transfers.